mikeduval42/portfolio/README.md

 4) Under "true" assign the users (ie. Bob Loblaw) that you want to see the logo<br>
 5) Under "false" assign the users (ie. Mike False) that you do not want to see the logo<br>
 6) Click Review and Save<br>
-7)W ithin my app, I wrote some simple JS that checks the flagValue and to hide or show the LaunchDarkly logo on my app<br>
+7) Within my app, I wrote some simple JS that checks the flagValue and to hide or show the LaunchDarkly logo on my app<br>

 To test the true targeting visit <a href="https://mikeduval42-homework.herokuapp.com/"> here </a>.
 The LaunchDarkly logo <i>is</i> present since the user is Bob Loblaw.<br><br>
 To test the false targeting visit <a href="https://mikeduval42-homework.herokuapp.com/false.html"> here </a>.
 The LaunchDarkly logo <i>is not</i> present since the user is Mike False.